How Long Does Heroin Stay in Your System?

 - Health of the liver and kidneys

-Most of the time, heroin is no longer detectable in a person’s urine after just 2 days.
-However, certain tests have been known to have a positive result for this drug for up to 7 days.
+Most of the time, heroin is no longer detectable in a person’s urine after just 2 days.2 However, certain tests have been known to have a positive result for this drug for up to 7 days.
 Blood and saliva tests aren’t often used for heroin due to the fact that this opioid, like many others, has such a short half-life.
 It can therefore take only 5-6 hours for the drug to become undetectable in these fluids, though they can possibly be found for up to 2 days.
 The only test that works for longer than a week is the hair follicle test, which can detect heroin for up to 3 months or more.
 However, there are many possible factors that can interfere with hair tests.
 It’s also important to note that heroin can generally be detected much longer in the systems of long-term, heavy users.
 This is because excessive use causes the drug to be stored in fatty tissues that take much longer to be flushed out than substances that are merely in the blood and other bodily fluids.